 - Our result is here.
 To get the full result, move your mouse cursor to the bottom right corner of your cell.
 When the cursor shows the cross sign, double-click on the sign to apply the same function to the rest of the cells.

-Related Content: How to Remove the First Character from a String in Excel with VBA
+Read More: How to Remove First Character in Excel

 2. Apply REPLACE Function to Remove First 3 Characters in Excel

 The REPLACE function usually replaces part of a text string with a different text string.
 But in this section, we will utilize this function to remove characters from cells.
 Let’s see how it’s done.

 - Apply the REPLACE function in cell C4.
 The formula is,

 - Start_num is 1.
 We will start from the beginning.